MattheousDT/svelte-tel/README.md

 ## Motivation and Goals

-I needed a library that would perform some basic frontend formatting of phone numbers (properly validated on the backend) but I didn't want to have to ship a massive library like `libphonenumber-js` to the client just for this luxury.
-I just needed something that would be "good enough".

 The library is fully headless, so you can use it however you want.
 All logic _should_ be handled by the library, and the UI to be handled by you.
 This way, you can have full control over the look and feel of your phone input.
 I also want to make it entirely based on Runes so you get the full power of Svelte.

 Future things I'm considering:

-- Using an already existing library that doesn't use `libphonenumber-js` under the hood. (or succumbing to the fact that I'll have to use it)
-- Internationalization support.
 - More options for the class.
 - Pre-built components.